Prisoner-of-war camp: World War II

 Not all combatants applied the provisions of the convention.
-In particular the Empire of Japan, which had signed but never ratified the convention, was notorious for its treatment of prisoners; this poor treatment occurred in part because the Japanese viewed surrender as dishonourable.
-Prisoners from all nations were subject to forced labour, beatings, murder, and even medical experimentation.
+In particular the Empire of Japan, which had signed but never ratified the convention, was notorious for its treatment of prisoners of war; this poor treatment occurred in part because the Japanese viewed surrender as dishonourable.
+Prisoners from all nations were subject to forced labour, beatings, torture, murder, and even medical experimentation.
 Rations fell short of the minimum required to sustain life, and many were forced into labour.
 After March 20, 1943, the Imperial Navy was under orders to execute all prisoners taken at sea.
 Japanese POW camps are found throughout south-east Asia and the Japanese conquered territories.

 Escapes

 The Great Escape from Stalag Luft III, on the night of March 24, 1944, involved the escape of 76 Allied servicemen, although only three were able to avoid recapture.

 The Cowra breakout, on August 5, 1944, is believed to be the largest escape of POWs in recorded history and possibly the largest prison breakout ever.
 At least 545 Japanese POWs attempted to escape from a camp near Cowra, New South Wales, Australia.
 Most sources say that 234 POWs were killed or committed suicide.
 The remainder were recaptured.

 The Great Papago Escape, on December 23, 1944, was the largest POW escape to occur from an American facility.
 Over 25 German POWs tunneled out of Camp Papago Park, near Phoenix, Arizona, and fled into the surrounding desert.
 Over the next few weeks all were recaptured.

-The escape of Felice Benuzzi, Giovanni ('Giuàn') Balletto, and Vincenzo ('Enzo') Barsotti from Camp 354 in Nanyuki, Kenya, to climb Mount Kenya.
+The escape of Felice Benuzzi, Giovanni ('Giuàn') Balletto, and Vincenzo ('Enzo') Barsotti from Camp 354 in Nanyuki, Kenya, on a lark to climb Mount Kenya is of particular note.
 The account is recorded by Benuzzi in No Picnic on Mount Kenya.
 After their attempt to climb Mount Kenya, the trio "escaped" back into Camp 354.